 Between glances at your freedom number, the screen surfaces a short line worth thinking about.
 From Seneca, Perkins, Housel, Naval, and many others.

 It's not a dashboard or a notification.
-It's a small personal object that lives in your peripheral vision and asks one good question whenever you happen to look at it.
+It's a small local-first financial tool that lives in your peripheral vision and asks one good question whenever you happen to look at it.

 Updates in cadence with your life, not the market.
 Days, not seconds.
 Battery lasts months.